Zona Rosa Walking Tour, Mexico City

 2) Paseo de la Reforma (must see)

-Modeled after the Champs-Élysées in Paris, the Paseo de la Reforma is the main road in Mexico City that runs through the Historic district as well as Embassies and upscale residential buildings.
-The Paseo de la Reforma was formerly the Paseo de la Emperatriz or the road of the Empress.
-It was commissioned by Emperor Maximilian I of Mexico to link his residence at the Chapultepec Castle to the National Palace that flanks the Zocalo.
-During the reformist reign of President Benito Juarez, the avenue became the Paseo de la Reforma.
-It was designed in 1860 by Ferdinand Von Rosenzweig.
+Inspired by the grandeur of the Champs-Élysées in Paris, Paseo de la Reforma (Promenade of the Reform) serves as the principal thoroughfare in Mexico City, passing through the Historic district, as well as hosting Embassies and upscale residential buildings.
+Originally known as the Paseo de la Emperatriz or the road of the Empress, this splendid avenue was envisioned by Emperor Maximilian I of Mexico.
+Its purpose was to connect his residence at the Chapultepec Castle to the National Palace, which stands adjacent to the Zocalo.
+However, during President Benito Juarez's reformist era, the avenue underwent a transformation, becoming the Paseo de la Reforma we know today.
+The avenue's layout, crafted in 1860 by Ferdinand Von Rosenzweig, stands as a testament to its timeless elegance.

 Tip: